jalantechnologies/handbook/common/compensation_benefits.md

 We're a fully remote company.
 You can work from anywhere as long as you have a stable internet connection and overlap with your team for at least 4 working hours a day.

 **Laptop Policy**
 We provide laptops to full-time employees (FTEs).
-This usually takes 2–3 weeks after joining.
+Laptops are provisioned after you complete at least one month from your date of joining.
 Please have a personal machine available to work from during this initial period.

 ### Compensation
 Salary is credited on or before the 5th business day of the following month.